Last updated on October 14, 2020 at 15:11

 The black lines show when the SA node fires and the time it takes for the impulse to reach the atria (the P-wave).
 The red lines show where impulses from the SA node are blocked.
 From https://www.slideshare.net/thrs/arrhythmia-ecg-bradycardia20120909

 AV block refers to the impaired conduction of signals through the AV node.
+It is much more important than SA block and should be the focus of this topic.

 We classify four types: